twodeadgirls/twodeadgirls.github.io/podcast.md

  <img src="https://jonbcarroll.s3.us-east-2.amazonaws.com/podwebcover.jpg">

  <p>
- This podcast is a long form discussion about how we share experiences and think about them differently by photographer and mountain guide Jon Kalev.
+ <strong>This podcast is a long form discussion </strong>about how we share experiences and think about them differently by photographer and mountain guide Jon Kalev.
  <p>
  <img src="https://jonbcarroll.s3.us-east-2.amazonaws.com/episode-cover.jpg">